 The Victoria Film Festival has been Vancouver Island’s longest running and largest film festival since 1995.
 During the 10 day Festival, the festival screens over 100 films from around the world.
 In past years, many esteemed celebrities have attended the festival, including Atom Egoyan, John Waters, Linda Blair, Beverly D’Angelo, Ken Taylor, Kris Kristofferson, Ron James, Mark McKinney and Barry Pepper.

 This is where raw talent meets raw beauty.
-HCFF is a five-day independent film festival in the heart of the picturesque Hill Country in Fredericksburg, Texas.
+HCFF is a four-day independent film festival in the heart of the picturesque Hill Country in Fredericksburg, Texas.
 Created to celebrate and showcase filmmakers from Texas and around the world, the festival began in 2010.
-In 2013, HCFF screened more than 50 independent films, both short and feature length, as well as hosted filmmaker Q&A/interviews, discussion panels, a filmmaker’s lounge and festival parties.
+Each year, HCFF screens more than 90 independent films, both short and feature length, as well as hosts a screenplay competition, filmmaker Q&A, discussion panels, a VIP lounge and festival parties.

 The South Carolina Underground Film Festival celebrates all genres of independent film in one festival.
 Taking place in beautiful Charleston, South Carolina, SCUFF is truly an international film festival as we are seeking films from all over the globe.
 The SCUFF will be two packed days of indie films where fans and filmmakers can meet and mingle and celebrate obscure and independent film.